Beginning of trading on the new Beijing Stock Exchange - ExBulletin

 Beginning of trading on the new Beijing Stock Exchange

-Beijing (AFP) A new Chinese SME-focused exchange began trading in Beijing on Monday, bolstering support for small businesses as economic growth slows and Beijing clamps down on domestic tech giants.
+BEIJING: A new Chinese SME-focused stock exchange began trading in Beijing on Monday, November 15, boosting support for small businesses as economic growth slows and Beijing attacks domestic tech giants.

 More than 80 companies have started listing on the Beijing Stock Exchange, which is expected to complement two main stock exchanges in Shanghai and Shenzhen, targeting small businesses that have long struggled to obtain financing from banks.